 Already own and love your KitchenAid mixer?
 Let’s talk attachments.

 Looking for tips and advice on attachments?
 Me too!

 I still have the same 3 tools my red KitchenAid 5-quart Artisan Stand Mixer came with: wire whisk, paddle attachment, dough hook.
 My mother-in-law gave me a flex-edge paddle one year for Christmas, and that’s super cool too.
 So awesome to not scrape the bowl in the middle of a cookie recipe!

-Apparently there are other awesome attachments too though, like the pasta maker, meat grinder and ice cream maker, but I have zero experience with any of these.
-I can see though, how they’d be life-changing if I had them (perhaps I should add these to my wish list too?)
+Apparently there are other awesome attachments too though, like the fresh pasta maker attachment, meat grinder attachment and ice cream maker attachment, but I have zero experience with any of these.
+I can see though, how they’d be life-changing if I had them (perhaps I should add these to my wish list too?).